christian-schlichtherle/neuron-di/README.md

 - qualifier annotations like @Named
 - scope annotations like @Singleton
 - specific application contexts or containers
-- tight coupling with a DI framework/library
+- tight coupling with a DI framework or library

 ## Walk-Through